cogpy/ad-res-j7/README.md

 # AD Response J7 - Case 2025-137857 Analysis

 This repository contains a comprehensive analysis of Case 2025-137857, involving Peter Andrew Faucitt (Applicant) vs. Jacqueline Faucitt and Daniel James Faucitt (Respondents).
-It is structured to mirror the analytical framework of the `EchoCog/analysss` and `rzonedevops/analysis` repositories, providing a clear and organized view of the case materials.
+It is structured to mirror the analytical framework while providing a clear and organized view of the case materials.

 ## Case Overview